We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best wearable baby blanket

-By now you know that babies should sleep with absolutely nothing in their crib except a mattress and a breathable crib sheet.
-But if you’re concerned that your little one might get a bit chilly, these wearable blankets are a great way to safely keep them warm as they snooze.
+If you’re concerned that your little one might get chilly, wearable blankets are a great way to safely keep them warm as they snooze.

-This set of zip-up sleeveless wearable blankets are available in four sizes and can fit babies from the newborn stage through 24 months.
-Plus, each of the four cute prints feature a two-way zipper so you can quickly change your baby without having to take the sleep sack completely off of them.
+This set with zip-up sleeveless wearable blankets is available in four sizes and fits babies from the newborn stage through 24 months.

 Best baby blanket for strollers